louisgv/ue4-style-guide/README.md

 ## Discuss This Style Guide

-Gamemakin LLC has a public Discord channel at http://discord.gamemak.in with a #linter channel if you'd like to discuss all things style guide and Linter plugin.
+The Janus Project has a [public Discord channel with a #dev-qa channel](https://discordapp.com/invite/tmmj2TE) if you'd like to discuss all things style guide and Linter plugin.

 ## Linking To This Document